DataDog/integrations-extras/vantage/README.md

 ### Uninstallation

 To remove the Datadog integration from Vantage, visit the [Vantage integrations page][1] and click **remove**.
 Additionally, you'll want to uninstall this integration from Datadog by clicking the **Uninstall Integration** button below.

-To ensure this integration is fully uninstalled, revoke authorization in the Configure tab of this tile or in [OAuth Apps][2] within Organization Settings in Datadog.
+Once you uninstall this integration, any previous authorizations will be revoked.

 Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys management page][3].